 You have overwatered your plants – what now?

 Yellowing of leaves or leaf drop is a sure sign of overwatering and it is best to use the index finger method at this point to confirm it.
 If a plant is overwatered the best thing to do is slightly loosen the soil and leave the plant to dry out a bit.
 Peppers are resilient and before long they will bounce back strong.
-If in doubt, post a picture of your plant on our Facebook page or our Pepper Addicts Group and get advice from some of the worlds greatest pepper growers.
+If in doubt, post a picture of your plant on our Facebook page and get advice from our grow masters.

 Article written by Tony Lague